Jemoka/blag/content/posts/KBhcrash_recovery.md

 Case study: [Block Cache Modification]({{< relref "KBhunix_v6_filesystem.md#block-cache-modification" >}})

+## Tradeoffs {#tradeoffs}

+The overall design tradeoffs between this:

+-   durability - the data needs to be safe (which is slow, and may require manual crash recovery (sans cache, etc.))
+-   performance - it needs to be fast (which may mean less error checking)
+-   consistency - the filesystem needs to be uniform (which means that we need to be slower and we may drop data in favor of previous checkpoints that worked)

+Also the disks themselves can still fail.

 ## fsck {#fsck}

 Don't make any changes to filesystem at all.
 At the system boot time, check filesystem for consistency.